JeffreyBull76/CI_Project1/README.md

 * ## Page Header

    * Contains a title with the groups name.
 This has been styled with offset shadow effects
-   * On screen sizes above 820px in width consists of 3 buttons floated right with a simple animation when hovered.
-These show active page with an underline when clicked.
+   * On screen sizes above 820px the navigation consists of 3 buttons floated right with a simple animation when hovered.
+These show active page with an underline effect.
    * All elements are responsive at various sizes
    * The bunting (flags) effect is desinged to be asymmetrical, it shifts and scales at various screen sizes to remain in view but not to obscure anything vital.
    * Bunting was designed using inkscape by me.
 It is not present on the discover and contact pages.